Gastric sleeve surgery | specialists and information on bariatric surgery

 • scarring

-• leaky sutures
+• Leaking sutures

 A gastric sleeve does not replace a healthy lifestyle.
-You can only achieve long-term success if you eat a healthy diet and exercise regularly.
-In many cases, multivitamin supplements or vitamin and iron injections are advisable or even necessary.
-The following recommendations apply to people with a gastric sleeve:
+You will only achieve long-term success if you maintain a healthy diet and exercise regularly.

 • Eat five to seven small meals a day.

-• Eat slowly and chew well.
+• Eat slowly and chew your food well.

-• Make your meals a well-balanced diet.
+• Make sure your meals are balanced.

 Whatsapp Facebook Instagram YouTube E-Mail Print